williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 If you are interested in controlling access to your own application, then use the OAuth 2.0 and OpenID Connect (OIDC) protocols.
 The OAuth 2.0 protocol will allow you to delegate authorization, while the OIDC protocol will allow you retrieve and store authentication information about your end-users.
 The Okta Authentication Guide is intended to help you figure out how to implement and use OAuth 2.0 and OIDC with Okta.

+### Authentication API

+The Okta Authentication API controls access to the Okta API by creating and controlling Okta session tokens.
+Okta session tokens are one-time bearer tokens issued when the authentication transaction completes successfully.
+Session tokens may be redeemed for a session in Okta's Session API or converted to a session cookie.

+Session tokens are for use within Okta, while ID tokens, access tokens, and refresh tokens are for use when accessing third party resources, such as your application.

+You can find out more in the [Authentication API Reference](/docs/api/resources/authn.html).

 ### OAuth 2.0

 OAuth 2.0 is a standard that apps use to provide client applications with access.
 If you would like to grant access to your application data in a secure way, then you want to use the OAuth 2.0 protocol.